DC Circuit Components 221

 gauge

-A standard of measurement used for determining the diameter of wire.
-The gauge of a wire affects its resistance.
+A standard of measurement used to indicate the diameter of conducting wire.
+The gauge of a wire is a number that decreases as diameter increases.

 generators